syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Navigation Drawer (SfNavigationDrawer)
+# Getting Started with .NET MAUI Navigation Drawer

-This section explains how to add the [.NET MAUI NavigationDrawer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.SfNavigationDrawer.html) control.
-This section covers only the basic features needed to get started with Syncfusion .NET MAUI NavigationDrawer.
+This section guides you through setting up and configuring a [NavigationDrawer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.SfNavigationDrawer.html) in your .NET MAUI application.
+Follow the steps below to add a basic Tab View to your project.

+## Prerequisites

+Before proceeding, ensure the following are set up:

+1. Install [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
+2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or VS Code.
+For VS Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code).

-## Adding a .NET MAUI SfNavigationDrawer reference
+## Step 1: Create a New MAUI Project

-Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add [.NET MAUI NavigationDrawer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.SfNavigationDrawer.html) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.NavigationDrawer](https://www.nuget.org/packages/Syncfusion.Maui.NavigationDrawer) and then install it.

-## Handler registration
+1. Launch Visual Studio or VS Code.
+2. Navigate to **File > New > Project,** then select the .NET MAUI App template.
+3. Name the project and choose a location, then click Create.

+## Step 2: Install the Syncfusion MAUI NavigationDrawer NuGet Package

+1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
+2. Search for [Syncfusion.Maui.NavigationDrawer](https://www.nuget.org/packages/Syncfusion.Maui.NavigationDrawer) and install the latest version.
+3. Ensure the necessary dependencies are installed correctly, and the project is restored.

+## Step 3: Register the handler

+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# hl_lines="6 17" %}
 using Microsoft.Maui;